-Strategic initiatives will support projects in three key priority areas, with research and innovation continuing to be a key focus across all programming:
+Strategic initiatives supports projects in three key priority areas, with research and innovation continuing to be a key focus across all programming:

-Programming will be targeted to deliver the most impactful results to address key CAP priority areas.
+Programming is targeted to deliver the most impactful results to address key priority areas under the Partnership.

-Over the next five years, significant research and innovation investments in Ontario will occur under CAP through three mechanisms: through funding to innovation partners who provide the services that facilitate innovation across the sector; through cost-share funding for producers, processors, organizations and collaborations; and through the new flexible program stream.
+Under the Partnership, significant research and innovation investments in Ontario will occur through different mechanisms: funding to innovation partners who provide the services that facilitate innovation across the sector; and through cost-share funding for businesses and sector organizations.

-In addition to research and innovation initiatives under CAP, the ministry also makes significant investments through the OMAFRA-University Partnership Agreement to develop the talent and create the knowledge that drives innovation.
+In addition to research and innovation initiatives under the Partnership, the ministry also makes significant investments through the OMAFRA-University Partnership Agreement to develop the talent and create the knowledge that drives innovation.

 CAP Research and Innovation Programming

 Ontario's agri-food and agri-products sectors play an important role in our economy and innovation is vital for its sustainability.
 The combination of continued population growth, climate change and changing demands from the marketplace establishes the need to adopt new and innovative ways to do business.
-CAP research and innovation programming will help move applied research into the market through knowledge mobilization and support for commercialization.
-Through targeted investments for research and innovation, CAP will support Ontario's agri-food and agri-products sectors to satisfy the growing demand for safe, high-quality food in the future.
+Through the Partnership, research and innovation programming will help move applied research into the market through knowledge mobilization.
+Through targeted investments for research and innovation, the Partnership will support Ontario's agri-food sectors to satisfy the growing demand for safe, high-quality food in the future.

-The ministry's CAP research and innovation programming supports partners working on high-impact research, innovation and commercialization projects, to best achieve government objectives, yield the greatest value and reduce barriers.
+The ministry's research and innovation programming support partners working on high-impact research and innovation projects, to best achieve government objectives, yield the greatest value and reduce barriers.

-Funding agreements with research and innovation partners will focus on activities towards specific CAP priority outcomes across all program areas, as well as contribute to long-term economic objectives:
+Funding agreements with research and innovation partners focus on activities towards specific priority outcomes across all program areas under the Partnership, as well as contribute to long-term economic objectives: